Your LinkedIn Marketing Strategy is About to Get Better

 Optimized Click Pricing

 Such is the case with the other update to LinkedIn’s Campaign Manager: the integration of optimized click pricing.
-This deliberate pricing will work alongside a business’ chosen objective.
+In addition, this deliberate pricing will work alongside a business’ chosen objective.
 For example, businesses that want to generate more visits to their home page will only be charged for those consumer clicks that guide users away from LinkedIn.

-The deliberate way LinkedIn intends to style its campaign manager around a campaign’s objectives is cost-effective as well as engaging.
-Account-holders will be able to specify their campaign needs early on in the creative process, better budgeting and preparing for a deliberate kind of outreach.
+Basically, the deliberate way LinkedIn intends to style its campaign manager around a campaign’s objectives is cost-effective as well as engaging.
+Account-holders will be able to specify their campaign needs early on in the creative process, better budgeting, and preparing for a deliberate kind of outreach.

 Looking for a new platform to start a marketing campaign on, but not sure where to start?
 LinkedIn’s newest update and easy-to-use systems are about to make your life a whole lot easier.